Gordon Freeth

-Sir Gordon Freeth, KBE (6 August 1914 – 27 November 2001) was an Australian politician and diplomat.
+Sir Gordon Freeth (6 August 1914 – 27 November 2001) was an Australian politician and diplomat.
 He served in the House of Representatives from 1949 to 1969, including as a minister in the Coalition governments from 1958 to 1969.
 He later served as Ambassador to Japan from 1970 to 1973 and High Commissioner to the United Kingdom from 1977 to 1980.

 Early life

 Freeth was born in Angaston, South Australia, the son of Robert Freeth (1886–1979) and Gladys Mary Snashall.
 He attended Sydney Church of England Grammar School and the Guildford Grammar School in Western Australia, where his father was Headmaster from 1928 to 1949.

 In 1937 he rowed in the bow seat of the Western Australian men's eight which contested the King's Cup at the Australian Interstate Regatta.
 He was awarded a Bachelor of Laws by the University of Western Australia in 1938.
 That same year he was selected to row for Australia and won a gold medal in the coxed fours in the 1938 British Empire Games in Sydney.
 In 1939 he married Joan Baker and they had twin daughters, Felicity and Susan and a son, Robert.

 In 1939, he began practising law in Katanning, Western Australia.
 With the outbreak of World War II, he joined the Royal Australian Air Force and he flew Beaufort bombers in New Guinea and had been promoted to flight lieutenant by 1945, when he was demobilised.